Vietnam.vn - Nền tảng quảng bá Việt Nam

 “An agreement has been reached to extend the humanitarian ceasefire in the Gaza Strip by two days,” a Qatari foreign ministry spokesman said.
 Meanwhile, the Israeli military confirmed that 11 hostages had been released by Hamas and had arrived in Israel.

 Qatar said the newly freed hostages all had dual Israeli and foreign citizenship, including three French, two German and six Argentinian nationals.
-Hamas had earlier said it had received a list of 33 Palestinian prisoners to be freed from Israeli prisons, including three women and 30 minors.
+Hamas had earlier said it had received a list of 33 Palestinian prisoners to be freed from Israeli jails, including three women and 30 minors.

 Thus, after four hostage exchanges, Hamas has freed a total of 69 people since Friday, including both Israelis and non-Israelis.

 Under the terms of the four-day truce, Hamas is expected to release a total of 50 Israeli women and children held hostage in Gaza.
-There is no limit in the agreement on the number of foreigners who can be freed.
+There is no limit in the deal on the number of foreigners who can be freed.

-In the latest update, an Israeli spokesman said the total number of hostages still being held in Gaza was 184, including 14 foreigners and 80 Israelis with dual citizenship.
+In the latest update, an Israeli spokesman said the total number of hostages still held in Gaza was 184, including 14 foreigners and 80 Israelis with dual citizenship.
 The White House said between seven and nine US citizens were still being held.

 Palestinians in northern Gaza have been able to resume some daily activities during the ceasefire days.
 Photo: AP